Richardk2n/Xi-cam/docs/source/FittableModelPlugin.md

 Plugins of this base class mimic the astropy FittableModel class structure.
 An activated fittable model would be usable for fitting 1-d spectra or 2-d images.
 Example: A 1-D Lorentzian model, usable for fitting SAXS spectra.
 See the Astropy API for a detailed explanation of the usage.
 ## Methods
 The plugin allows to implement the three following methods.
-While it is enough to implement 'evaluate' for fitting implementing the other methods aids the fitting algorithm.
+While it is enough to implement '''evaluate''' for fitting implementing the other methods aids the fitting algorithm.
 ### evaluate
 A method, that allows evaluation of the model function
 ### fit_deriv